MathiasLorenz/dir-tree/README.md

 Supports the following parameters:

 * [Required] --path: Path to directory to start the tree view.
-* [Optional] --max-depth: Max directory depth to go to.
-Default: infinite.
+* [Optional] --max-depth [default: infinite]: Max directory depth to go to.
-* [Optional] --only-directories: Show only directories (i.e. do not show files).
-Default: false (i.e. directories are shown).
+* [Optional] --only-directories [default: false]: Show only directories (i.e. do not show files).
+* [Optional] --ordering: How to order files and folders.
+Has following options:
+  * Alphabetically [default].
+  * LastModification.
+  * FileSize.
+Orders by file size, then alphabetically.